FailAcademy/learning/adp-vancouver/_slides/week-03/02-async-javascript.md

 - No IE or Opera Mini support, still need a transpiler

 ---
-class: middle

-## Exercise: Async/Await
+# Exercise 5

-In Pairs, refactor the Promises Exercise using Async Await.
+In pairs, refactor the Promises exercise using `async`/`await`.

 ---

+# What We've Learned

+- How to recognize asynchrony
+- What stacks and queues are
+- How the event loop relates to asynchrony in JS
+- What parallelism and concurrency are
+- What callbacks (and callback hell) are
+- How to use Promises
+- How to use `async`/`await`

+---
 template: inverse

-# Lab
+# Questions?

 {% endhighlight %}